Over the last few years, I have tried all of the Brooklyn Bedding mattresses and have been very impressed with their quality and value.

 What Makes This Mattress Stand Out?

-- This could be a great mattress for athletes.
-It includes technology to help you recover quickly.
+- This could be a great mattress for athletes, because it includes technology to help people recover quickly.

-- It should be a cooler sleeping mattress.
-The coils, top foam layers, and cover should ensure that you don’t overheat.
+- It should be a cooler sleeping mattress, because the coils, top foam layers, and cover should ensure that people don’t overheat.

 - The Spartan should be a great pick for side sleepers.
 It has a thick comfort layer, so even if you are larger, you should feel good pressure relief.

-- The comfort layer is soft but very responsive.
-You should get pressure relief without feeling stuck.
+- The comfort layer is soft but very responsive, so people should get pressure relief without feeling stuck.

 Unboxing This Mattress